wazo-platform/wazo-doc/source/administration/phonebook.rst

 Phonebook
 *********

-In the section IPBX Services -> Phonebook, you can import a list of people and phone numbers that will be available from both the directory phone key, if the phone is compatible, and the Directory Xlet in the XiVO Client.
+A global phone book can be defined in IPBX Service -> Phone book.
+The phone book can be used from the XiVO client, from the phones directory look key if the phone is compatible and are used to set the Caller ID for incoming calls.

 You can add entries one by one or you can mass-import from a CSV file.